 Why Advanced Infrared Electrical Service?

 We provide detailed, high-quality and easy to understand certified infrared inspection reports that thoroughly documenting our findings that can be included in your preventive maintenance.
 We are trained and certified Level II IR inspection.

-If you need an infrared electrical scan in Amarillo, Abilene, Austin, Brownsville, Corpus Christi, Dallas, Fort Worth, Houston, Laredo, Lubbock, Midland, Odessa, San Antonio, Sugar Land, The Woodlands, Tyler, College Station and Waco or anywhere in Texas you can contact us for a free proposal.
+If you need an infrared electrical scan in Austin, Brownsville, College Station, Corpus Christi, Lubbock, Odessa, San Antonio, Sugar Land and Waco or anywhere in Texas you can contact us for a free proposal.

 The thermal images above were taken with a FLIR thermal imaging camera.